MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/distribution-list-issues.md

 There could be a couple of issues here:

-- Make sure you've allowed people outside your organization to send emails to the distribution.
+- Make sure you've allowed people outside your organization to send emails to the distribution list.
 From the admin center, find the distribution list that you want to allow external people on and turn the toggle to **On**.

     ![Allow external members to send to a dl](../media/76a5fb05-d0b9-403d-80b2-8308ec8a567f.png)